hyperledgendary/full-stack-asset-transfer-guide/docs/CloudReady/20-fabric.md

 ```

-- Apply a series of CA, peer, and orderer CRDs to fabric-operator
+- Apply a series of CA, peer, and orderer resources to the Kube API controller
 ```shell
 ./network up